Psychology Careers In South Africa: Jobs, Degrees And Opportunities - SACAP

 9. Psychometrist

-A psychometrist is trained in administering, scoring, interpreting and reporting on psychological assessments (psychometric tests).
-These assessments include cognitive, interest, aptitude and personality measures.
-Aside from working alongside a psychologist or psychiatrist, a psychometrist may work independently for a private company, a school or university, or the government.
+Aside from working alongside a psychologist or psychiatrist, a psychometrist can work independently for a private company, a school or university, the government or within an NPO.

 Previous post